JSAbrahams/mamba/doc/generics.md

     from "node" use Node

-    # A generic is usually a type.
+    # a generic is usually a type.
 It may be a class, but this has limited use as we cannot inherit from a class
     class Graph[N: Node]
         def private mut nodes: Set[N] <- {}